eliot-geek/Profession-CSharp-Developer/1. Introduction to the profession .NET Developer/02WriteVsWriteLine/README.md

 2. Use the Console.WriteLine method to display the same message "Hello World!!!" on the console screen.

-A3. dd a Console.ReadLine statement to prevent the console window from closing after the program executes.
+3. Add a Console.ReadLine statement to prevent the console window from closing after the program executes.

 Note: To close the application, the user needs to press the Enter key.